glm-tools/pyglmnet/doc/developers.rst

 If you don't see any errors, you are good to add and commit.

-Add all the files changed and commit them with short and meaningful message.
+Add all the files changed and commit them with a short and meaningful message.
 We recommend one commit per conceptual change since it helps us keep track of what happened more easily.